Human Rights and Media in Uganda; A critical Analysis of the Mass Media Freedom

 Viser innførsler relatert til tittel, forfatter og emneord.

 Gendered impacts of landlessness on indigenous peoples in Uganda: A case of Batwa from Southwestern Uganda.
 Nsibambi, Michael (Master thesis; Mastergradsoppgave, 2018-06-11)This thesis analyzes gendered impacts of landlessness on indigenous peoples in Uganda with a case study of Batwa in Southwestern Uganda.
-I further highlighted the causes of landlessness and challenges it creates for ...
+I further highlighted the causes of landlessness and challenges it creates for indigenous peoples in Uganda, and highlighted the gaps between the protection and the implementation of land rights of indigenous peoples.
+It gives a general overview of Land Rights in ...

 Participation of Indigenous Peoples in Mass Media: A Case Study of FM Radios in Kavrepalanchowk, Nepal Sapkota, Prakash (Master thesis; Mastergradsoppgave, 2013-05-06)This thesis entitled “Participation of Indigenous Peoples in Mass Media” is a case study of indigenous peoples’ participation in FM radios in Kavrepalanchowk district of Nepal.
-The study intends to highlight the participatory ...
+The study intends to highlight the participatory pattern and impact of indigenous peoples in FM radios, the most popular modern means of mass media.
+The research is based on the fieldwork carried out in Kavrepalanchowk ...